 Cassie has a love of art, tennis, running, and attending her children’s activities.
 Cassie resides in the Kansas City Metropolitan area with her husband and two sons.

-Secretary: Sheryl Godsy
+Vice President: Sheryl Godsy

 Sheryl Godsy is a Creativity coach, a master “dabbler “and lifelong craft hoarder.
 She is passionate about sharing her skills and encouraging others to unleash their creativity.
 Sheryl brings over 40 years of experience working as a coach, also leading workshops and creative experiences for both children and adults.
 She holds a Bachelor degree in Child and Family Development from the University of Missouri and graduate work in Adult and Continuing Education from Kansas State University.

-Marketing Director: Valerie Phillips
+Secretary: Valerie Phillips

 Valerie Phillips graduated from Park Hill High School and has lived in North Kansas City for 35 years.
 She is a self-taught stained glass artist.
 She and her husband, David Phillips have co-owned and operated Stained Glass Creations, creating custom one of kind pieces since 1982.
 Valerie manufactured custom glass for the retail business at 316 Armour Road until 1992, when the business was moved to their home in North Kansas City.
 Marketing, sales, manufacturing and bookkeeping for Stained Glass Creations became Valerie’s new job along with creating a new line of repurposed art from old glass plates and found objects.